Catherine Shea Sanger, PhD

 Dr. Sanger also serves as Lecturer in both the Global Affairs and the Politics, Philosophy, and Economics majors.
 Her teaching interests span international relations theory, international security and law, American politics, and the politics of technological-territorial discovery.
 Her research centers on conquest of uninhabited land and new geographic frontiers such as outer space and the deep seas.

-A collaborator and community-builder, across these different roles she has worked closely with the Academic Affairs division, Dean of Faculty, and Dean of Students offices to elevate intercultural learning, diversity, and equity as priorities across the institution.
+A collaborator and community-builder, across these different roles she has worked closely with the Academic Affairs division, Dean of Faculty, and Dean of Students offices to elevate inclusive pedagogy, intercultural learning, and diversity as priorities across the institution.
 She taught the first Intergroup Dialogue course on religion and ethnicity for Yale-NUS, and helped develop the first position dedicated to diversity and inclusion efforts at the college.
-She serves on the Diversity and Inclusion committee and has developed training for faculty on implicit bias and inclusive pedagogy.
+She is also the college’s first designated Learning Accommodations Coordinator, charged with designing and implementing accommodations support with students with disabilities and special learning needs.
+Additionally, she serves on the Diversity and Inclusion committee and has spearheaded a multi-year faculty support initiative on harnessing diversity and inclusivity in the Yale-NUS Classroom.

-Dr. Sanger previously worked at the University of Virginia (UVa), where she served as a fellow at the historic Brown Residential College and enriched the intellectual life of the college by organising a visiting lecture series on environmental studies, chairing professional development workshops, and developing community-building programming for the College’s 300 undergraduate residents.
+Dr. Sanger previously worked in several roles including as an Instructor at the University of Virginia (UVa).
 While pursuing her Ph.D. at UVa she taught undergraduate courses on warfare and military power, international organisations and law, cyber-politics, international environmental politics, US foreign policy, and the politics of Western Europe.
+At UVa she served also as a fellow at the historic Brown Residential College and enriched the intellectual life of the college by organising a visiting lecture series on environmental studies, chairing professional development workshops, and developing community-building programming for the College’s 300 undergraduate residents.

 Prior to graduate school Dr. Sanger worked in the office of Multilateral Affairs at International Crisis Group in New York and as a research assistant to Ambassador Nancy Soderberg.

-Dr. Sanger holds a Ph.D. in Politics (International Relations) from the University of Virginia and did her undergraduate work at Wellesley College and the London School of Economics.
+Dr. Sanger holds a Ph.D. in Politics (International Affairs) from the University of Virginia and did her undergraduate work at Wellesley College and the London School of Economics.